somathias/cbmos/readme.md

        method), a=-2*np.log(0.002/mu)
   - piecewise quadratic: fit maximum in height: muR = 84, muA= 0.25*mR = 21 (location of maximum is then r=8/7)

-## Unit Testing
-Test are run through `pytest` or `python -m pytest`.
-Test functions are automatically found by pytest (https://docs.pytest.org/en/latest/goodpractices.html#test-discovery).
-All the tests are run automatically on bitbucket upon pushing.